-There is a browser cacheing relationship between the file uploader and browsers that sometimes prevents users from uploading files into Canvas.
+There is a browser caching relationship between the file uploader and browsers that sometimes prevent users from uploading files into Canvas.

 The recommended Windows browsers for Canvas are Firefox and Chrome.
 If you are using a Mac, Safari is also recommended.
 Canvas works best with the latest version of the Flash and Java plugins.
 We do not recommend Internet Explorer.

 Learn more about the Software Requirements for Canvas from Instructure.

 You can access the list of courses by logging into Canvas and then going to View All Courses.